kmanley/gexec/README.md

 ```

 If you specified a log adapter when creating your GracefulCommand, Kill will write some
-diagnostic data to it during the Kill process.
+diagnostic information to it during the Kill process.

 ### License